logo

 Instructions:

-1. Wash your face and then pat it dry
+1. Wash your face and pat it dry.

-2. Combine the ingredients in a bowl and stir until you get a smooth mixture
+2. Combine the ingredients in a bowl and stir until smooth.

-3. Apply on the affected areas and leave it to stay for five minutes.
-Wash with cold water and pat dry with a towel.
-Apply moisturizer
+3. Apply on the affected areas and leave for five minutes.
+Wash with cold water, pat dry, and apply moisturizer.

 Can You Use Hydrogen Peroxide For Acne Prone Skin?
 Is It Safe?